emilianavt/VSeeFaceManual/README.md

 If you are trying to figure out an issue where your avatar begins moving strangely when you leave the view of the camera, now would be a good time to move out of the view and check what happens to the tracking points.
 Sometimes they lock onto some object in the background, which vaguely resembles a face.

-You can also start VSeeFace and set the camera to `[Network tracking]` on the starting screen.
+You can also start VSeeFace and set the camera to `[OpenSeeFace tracking]` on the starting screen.
 It should receive tracking data from the `run.bat` and your model should move along accordingly.

 #### Virtual camera issues